oVirt/ovirt-site/source/feature/ipv6-support.html.md

 ### REST API

-REST API now contains record "ip" and it already has attribute "version".
-Record "ip" is present in next records:
+REST API now contains a record called "ip" which already has the attribute "version" (4 or 6 at the moment).
+Record "ip" is present in following records:

 *   ips - container of "ip"
 *   Network
 *   HostNic

-For both Network and HostNic should be used rather "ips" so it can contain multiple addresses with selected version.
+Both Network and HostNic **should** use "ips" rather than a single "ip", so they can contain multiple addresses with selected version.

-Records that contains "address" as string, should be tested if works with IPv6:
+Records that contains "address" as string, should be tested they work with IPv6 TESTONLY:

 *   Agent
 *   PowerManagement